 Have you always wanted to get into the share market, but not really known where to start?
 Have you seen your friends and family make money, and wished you could have a piece of the pie?
-Well, we’re here to help you with a guide to share trading.
+Well, we’re here to help you with our comprehensive guide to share trading.

-What follows is my ten-step guide to getting into the stock market to ensure you succeed.
+What follows is my 10 step guide to share trading that will ensure you succeed.

 1. Do your homework

 Don't let financial terms overwhelm you.
-The introduction of the internet, for the most part, has been a really big step forward for a lot of us, but it is also known to cause overwhelm, conflict and confusion, particularly when it comes to finding answers to life’s issues.
+The introduction of the internet, for the most part, has been a really big step forward for many of us.
+But it’s also known to cause overwhelm, conflict and confusion, particularly when it comes to finding answers to life’s issues.

-Often the first place people visit in order to understand the stock market is the internet but in my experience this causes a great deal of angst and frustration given that there is a lot of conflicting information and opinions about the best way to approach it.
-In fact, in my experience of investing over the past 20 years, this can lead many down the wrong path because reading free information on the internet is not necessarily giving you the knowledge or education to ensure your long-term success.
+Often the first place people visit in order to understand the stock market is the internet.
+But in my experience this causes a great deal of angst and frustration given that there is a lot of conflicting information and opinions about the best way to approach the market.

-That said, there are some great websites that can help you when you understand the stock market, particularly as you will come across a lot of fancy names and acronyms that may, on the surface, appear intimidating.
-But learning the industry jargon will help you to become a more informed investor.
+That said, there are some great websites that can help you, particularly as you will come across a lot of fancy names and acronyms that may, on the surface, appear intimidating.
+But learning the industry jargon will help you become a more informed investor.

-Wikipedia is a great resource that can support you in your journey to understanding the stock market, as can your local stock exchange.
+Wikipedia is a great resource that can support you in your journey, as can your local stock exchange which in Australia is the ASX.
 You can also register with an online broker or use financial dictionaries.
-The more homework you do, the easier it becomes, and over time you will start to make sense of the plethora of news and information out there.
+The more homework you do, the easier it becomes, and over time you'll start to make sense of the plethora of news and information out there.